saulocantanhede/tfgreek2/docs/features/domain.md

 ## Feature description

 Lexical domain according to Semantic Dictionary of Biblical Greek (SDBG).
+This feature is also populated for `phrase` or `subphrase` only in case these contain just one `word`.

 ## Feature values